How to Optimize Images for Mobile Menus: A Business Owner's Guide

 Striking the right balance between image quality and load time is critical, especially for meal prep services.
 Customers need to see enticing food images without delays that might cause them to abandon their carts.

-Here are some ways to optimize images:
+Here are practical ways to optimize your menu images:

-• Format Selection
+• Smart Format Selection

-• Compression Standards
+• Easy Compression

 Mobile Touch Requirements